Grief counseling

 Grief counseling is a form of psychotherapy that aims to help people cope with the physical, emotional, social, spiritual, and cognitive responses to loss.
 These experiences are commonly thought to be brought on by a loved person's death, but may more broadly be understood as shaped by any significant life-altering loss (e.g., divorce, home foreclosure, or job loss).

 Grief counselors believe that everyone experiences and expresses grief in personally unique ways that are shaped by family background, culture, life experiences, personal values, and intrinsic beliefs.
 They believe that it is not uncommon for a person to withdraw from their friends and family and feel helpless; some might be angry and want to take action.
 Some may laugh while others experience strong regrets or guilt.
 Tears or the lack of crying can both be seen as appropriate expressions of grief.

 Grief counselors know that one can expect a wide range of emotion and behavior associated with grief.
 Some counselors believe that in virtually all places and cultures, the grieving person benefits from the support of others.
 Further, grief counselors believe that where such support is lacking, counseling may provide an avenue for healthy resolution.
-Grief counselors also believe that where the process of grieving is interrupted, for example, by the one who is grieving having to simultaneously deal with practical issues of survival or by their having to be the strong one who is striving to hold their family together, grief can remain unresolved and later resurface as an issue for counseling.
+Grief counselors also believe that the grieving process can be interrupted in certain situations.
+For example, this may happen when the bereaved person must simultaneously deal with practical matters of survival or take on the role of being the strong one holding the family together.
+In such cases, grief may remain unresolved and later resurface as an issue requiring counseling.

 Counseling

 Grief counseling is commonly recommended for individuals who experience difficulties dealing with a personally significant loss.
 Grief counseling facilitates expression of emotion and thought about the loss, including their feeling sad, anxious, angry, lonely, guilty, relieved, isolated, confused etc.

 Grief counseling facilitates the process of coming to terms with the loss that the individual has experienced, and processing through the natural progression of feelings that might come with different stages of coping with the loss.
-Grief counselling sessions also encompass segments on increasing an individual's personal and social resources to cope better with grief.
+Grief counseling sessions also encompass segments on increasing an individual's personal and social resources to cope better with grief.
 There are considerable resources online covering grief or loss counseling such as the Grief Counseling Resource Guide from the New York State Office of Mental Health.